Scifabric/pybossa/doc/customizing.rst

     RACKSPACE_REGION = 'region'

-Once the server is started, it will authenticate against Rackspace and since that moment, your PyBossa server will save files in the cloud.
+Once the server is started, it will authenticate against Rackspace and since that moment, your PYBOSSA server will save files in the cloud.

 Customizing the Layout and Front Page text
 ==========================================

-PyBossa allows you to override two items:
+PYBOSSA allows you to override two items:

  * **Front Page Text**
  * **Footer**